 The nice thing about TorGuard and its pricing is the variety involved.
-Starting from a mere $5.95 a month, the brand lets you choose from a lot of different plans.
-We have monthly, quarterly, semi-annual, and annual subscription plans – the most expensive Anonymous VPN package comes for $59.99 a year.
+Starting from $4.99 a month, the brand lets you choose from a lot of different plans.
+There are monthly, quarterly, semi-annual, and annual subscription plans – the most expensive Anonymous VPN Pro package comes for $69.99 a year.

 The company assures that no logging is done at any time during VPN browsing.
 They do not keep any sensitive information (like Credit Card details), and every contact info I gave them is encrypted and only used during correspondence with me.

 It is safe to say that TorGuard keeps users away from harm’s way – you can effortlessly achieve full anonymity state with them!